doitsburger/doits-scripts/README.md

 1. Register a **Torn Limited API key** at
    **https://ffscouter.com**
-2. Register a **standard Torn API key** (for gathering non-FFscouter data, such as player stats, battle stats, or other Torn information used by the userscript)
+2. Register a **"Public" Torn API key** (for gathering non-FFscouter data, such as player stats, battle stats, or other Torn information used by the userscript)
 3. Use **both API keys** when prompted by the userscript

 > 💡 **Why two keys?**